 You suddenly start losing RAM.

-Have you found something that looks like a virus in Activity Monitor?
-Then head to the next section to learn how to get rid of malware on your Mac.
+Have you found something suspicious?
+Head to the next section to learn how to get rid of malware on your Mac.

 How to remove viruses and malware from your Mac?

-Introducing my seven fail-proof Mac virus removal tips to help you safely remove malware from your device.
+Introducing my fail-proof Mac virus removal tips to help you safely remove malware from your device.